 More than 200 games are available to play via Android TV, with many exclusive to the Shield TV.
 If you’re a PC gamer, the ability to stream PC games to your Shield TV while you kick back on the couch makes it an even more attractive option.
 The base version, which sells for $200, includes just 16GB of storage, but $300 gets you 500GB, along with MicroSD and Micro USB slots.
 The included controller — which Nvidia has revamped — provides a familiar feel to experienced console gamers, and the device also supports most other Bluetooth controllers out there, including Sony’s DualShock 4 and Xbox One controllers.
 For those who want the muscle of the Shield’s hardware but don’t want (or need) the wireless controller, a remote-only 16GB option is also available for $180.

-For 4K streaming, Netflix, Vudu, UltraFlix, Amazon Video, and YouTube are currently supported, with HDR support available on select services.
+For 4K streaming, Netflix, Vudu, UltraFlix, Amazon Video, and YouTube are all supported, with HDR support available on select services.
 For HD streaming, many more options are available, including HBO Now, Twitch, CBS, Fox, and Vimeo — basically, anything in the Google Play store — and live TV is available via Sling TV or PlayStation Vue.
 Many of these apps can easily be searched using the built-in Voice Search feature.

 For $8 a month, GeForceNOW allows users to stream games to their Shield at 1080p resolution, but performance is dependent upon internet speed.
 On the audio side, the Nvidia Shield TV supports 5.1 and 7.1 surround sound, as well as Dolby Atmos object-based surround sound.
-High-resolution audio is also supported, with some formats supported natively and others supported via pass-through.
+High-resolution audio is also supported, with some formats supported natively and others supported via passthrough.

 Our full Nvidia Sheild review